timmyjose/cai/cai_core_guide.md

 ### Strategy

-  * Mainatain progress in the cai_progress file.
+  * Maintain progress in the cai_progress file.

   * Set a maximum of 25 minutes per problems - 5 minutes to understand the problem, and 20 minutes to solve it on paper.